andreafioraldi/frida-fuzzer/README.md

 ## Example

-Firstly, install Frida on your host with `pip3 install frida`.
+Firstly, install Frida on your host with `pip3 install frida` (it will be this, for now compile it from master).

 Make sure to have root on your virtual device: